The Stefan problem and free targets of optimal Brownian martingale transport

 \begin{proof}

 Once existence is established, uniqueness is a direct consequence of Theorem~\ref{thm:monotonicity}.

-First let us consider the case where $f$ is compactly supported.
-In this case, basically the relevant domain for the measures $\nu \in \mathcal{A}$ and Brownian motion between $\mu$ and $\nu$ is compact (in particular, a subset of the convex hull of ${\rm supp\,} f$), therefore existence of a minimizer $\nu$ follows easily from the weak-* compactness of the minimizing sequence, since that the condition $\nu \le f$ is closed with the weak-* convergence.
+To show existence, let us first consider the case where $f$ is compactly supported. {\red In this case $\nu \in \mathcal{A}$ is compactly supported, and for any Brownian stopping time $\tau$ with $W_0 \sim \mu$,$W_\tau \sim \nu$, with finite $\mathbb{E}[\tau]$, we see that for any $t$, the distribution $\nu_t$ of $W_{t \wedge \tau}$, that is, $W_{t \wedge \tau} \sim \nu_t$, has support inside the convex hull of the support of $\nu$.
+This follows because $\tau\wedge t \le \tau$ so $\nu_t \le_{SH} \nu$, and for the convex order the smaller measure has support inside the convex hull of the support of the bigger (in convex order) measure. } {\red This implies that} the relevant domain both for the measures $\nu \in \mathcal{A}$ and the Brownian motion (with stopping time) between $\mu$ and $\nu$ is compact, in particular, it is a subset of the convex hull of ${\rm supp\,} f$.
+Therefore existence of a minimizer $\nu$ follows easily from the weak-* compactness of the minimizing sequence, since that the condition $\nu \le f$ is closed with the weak-* convergence.